The All Star Interview

 When the call comes, listen closely to what they tell you.
 If the interviewer calls you personally, that is a sign of real class.
 Don’t be afraid to ask questions about how you might better prepare for the next time around.
 Be magnanimous and exhibit true gratitude for the time.
 And if the company is a place you still really want to work, keep the interviewer contact info in your address book.
 Periodically send them articles or links that you think might be helpful to them.
-Often times, this will open other doors that you may not know existed.
+Often times, this will open other doors you may not know had existed.

 And remember that practice makes perfect.
 Each time you get the chance to interview, you’ll build your skill and confidence in your preparation and performance.